 Pros:

-• A solar pool cover helps to retain the heat in the pool by insulating the pool water from the air above.
+- A solar pool cover helps retain the pool heat by insulating the pool water from the air above.

-• Using a solar cover will extend the period that you can swim in your pool by heating it up earlier in spring and longer into the autumn.
+- Using a solar cover will extend the period you can swim in your pool by heating it up earlier in spring and longer into the autumn.

-• You should use fewer chemicals as the pool being covered helps block UV rays which break down chlorine.
+- You should use fewer chemicals as the covered pool helps block UV rays, which break down chlorine.

 Cons:

-• The initial cost is quite high for the cover and a roller.
-But the roller will last many years so that isn’t such an issue.
+- The initial cost of the cover and a roller is quite high, but the roller will last many years, so that isn’t such an issue.

-• There is extra work involved in removing the cover to swim, but not very much!
+- Extra work is involved in removing the cover to swim, but not very much!

 How fast does a solar cover heat a pool?

-This obviously depends on many factors such as the weather (is it warm and sunny or cool and cloudy), the air temperature, the wind, the cover thickness and color and even the depth of the pool.
+This obviously depends on many factors, such as the weather (whether warm and sunny or cool and cloudy), the air temperature, the wind, the cover thickness and color, and even the depth of the pool.
 See the sections below.

-Its ability to heat the pool up is as much a factor in retaining the heat overnight as it is in heating the pool up during the day.
+Its ability to heat the pool up is as much a factor in retaining the heat overnight as in heating it up during the day.

-In good sunny weather you can see daily gains of as much as 1-2ºF.
+You can see daily gains of as much as 1-2ºF in good sunny weather.

 Weather

-This is hardly rocket science but if the weather is hot and sunny then the pool will heat up much quicker than if it is cool and cloudy.
+This is hardly rocket science, but if the weather is hot and sunny, the pool will heat up much quicker than cool and cloudy.
 This is the same whether you have a solar cover or not.

 Air temperature

-If the ambient air temperature is high then the pool will generally heat up quicker and lose heat at night slower.
+If the ambient air temperature is high, the pool will generally heat up quicker and lose heat at night slower.

 Wind

-The wind has quite a large effect on the temperature of the pool as pool water evaporates much quicker in windy weather (and loses heat as a function of evaporation in the same way as you cool down when you sweat and your sweat evaporates).
-With a pool cover, this loss of heat is kept to a minimum.
+The wind greatly affects the pool’s temperature as pool water evaporates much quicker in windy weather (and loses heat as a function of evaporation in the same way as you cool down when you sweat and your sweat evaporates).
+With a pool cover, this heat loss is kept to a minimum.

 Cover thickness and color

-Solar pool covers vary in thickness and it should be no surprise to hear that when it comes to the best pool solar cover thickness, the thicker it is the overall heat increase is likely to be higher.
-The lighter the color of the cover, or the clarity, will also result in more heat entering the pool (again no surprise I am sure).
+Solar pool covers vary in thickness, and it should be no surprise to hear that when it comes to the best pool solar cover thickness, the thicker it is, the higher the overall heat increase is likely to be.
+The lighter the color of the cover or the clarity, the more heat entering the pool will be (again, no surprise, I am sure).

 Depth of pool

-If you have a shallow pool it will heat up quicker than if you have a deep one.
-Without a solar pool cover, to retain heat at night, a shallow pool will also lose heat quicker.
+If you have a shallow pool, it will heat up quicker than a deep one.
+Without a solar pool cover to retain heat at night, a shallow pool will also lose heat quicker.

 Solar cover bubbles up or down?